 On Oct.
 20, Chutkan temporarily lifted the narrow gag order previously imposed on Trump while she considered a motion from Trump’s lawyers to suspend the gag order entirely pending Trump’s appeal to the U.S. Court of Appeals for the D.C.
 Circuit.

 On Oct.
 23, Trump filed a litany of documents outlining various reasons he felt the case should be thrown out as part of three motions to dismiss the case.
-Among the arguments, Trump alleges that the case should be thrown out because he was already acquitted on some of the same charges in the U.S. Senate and that Trump’s comments at the heart of the indictment were core political speech protected by the First Amendment.
+Among the arguments, Trump argued the case should be thrown out because he was already acquitted on some of the same charges in the U.S. Senate and that Trump’s comments at the heart of the indictment were core political speech protected by the First Amendment.

 Find the case filings and latest updates here.